|Summer isn't just about the harvest from the garden. It's also about the fresh catch|

 of the day!

-Even more so, from a sentimental point of view, was a small pond in the woods behind my house.
-Jones' Pond.
-It was a satisfying, easy mile walk down a well-worn path I often took with my little sisters and our Beagle, Buck.
-It was one of my favorite places.
+Nostalgically, thus even more so, from a sentimental point of view, was a small pond in the woods behind my house.
+Jone's Pond.
+It was a satisfying, easy mile trek down a well-worn dirt path I often took with my little sisters and our Beagle, Buck.
+It was one of my most favorite of childhood places.
 We fished it in the summer.
 We skated it in the winter.
-It was home to "suicide hill," a treacherous sled path that steered itself onto the frozen ice below if one could navigate and avoid the large oak trees.
+It was home to "suicide hill," a treacherous, turning sled ride that steered itself onto the frozen ice below if one could navigate and avoid the large oak trees.
+A crumpled sled was cast aside as a warning and a reminder ...